sayed3li97/SimpleCalculator-Android/README.md

 # SimpleCalculator

 This project is part of Introduction to Android workshop.
-The excrice is a Simple Calculator app that "Plus", "Minus" and "Multiplication" two numbers.
-This excrsis aims to intrdouce Java data types, casting and operations within the Android enviroment.
+The exercise is a Simple Calculator app that "Plus", "Minus" and "Multiplication" two numbers.
+This exercise aims to introduce Java data types, casting and operations within the Android environment

 # Steps to re-create
 1. Create a new project in Android Studio (Choose the Empty Activity)